N1cls/Wordclock/README.md

 		The ping request is done 2x every minute.
 So if the IP-address can be reached again, the LEDs will turn on after a few seconds
 - 4.1: Minor text changes
+- 4.2: Integrated 2 REST urls to manually turn the LEDs on or off from an external control like f.e. your smart home controller